System Setup

 Basepaths

-Basepaths define the directory structure that an AMT application can use.
-Multiple basepath configurations may be created and used as needed.
+Basepaths define a reusable directory structure an AMT application can use.
+Multiple Basepath configurations can be created and assigned to different application configurations or applications.

-The following environment variables can be used for default paths:
+The following environment variables can be used when defining default paths:

 Name